What is vulnerability scanning?

 Identifying vulnerabilities

 To find potential vulnerabilities, scanners first collect information on IT assets.
 Some scanners use agents installed on endpoints to gather data on devices and the software running on them.
 Other scanners examine systems from the outside, probing open ports to uncover details about device configurations and active services.
-Some scanners do more dynamic tests, like trying to log in to a device using default credentials.
+Some scanners do more dynamic tests, like trying to log in to a device that uses default credentials.

 The scanner checks whether each asset shows any signs of the flaws associated with it.
 For example, it looks for issues like a remote desktop protocol bug in an operating system.
 This bug could allow hackers to take control of the device.
-Scanners may also check an asset's configurations against a list of best security practices, like ensuring appropriately strict authentication criteria are in place for a sensitive database.
+Scanners might also check an asset's configurations against a list of best security practices, like ensuring appropriately strict authentication criteria are in place for a sensitive database.

 Prioritization and reporting

 Next, the scanner compiles a report on the identified vulnerabilities for the security team to review.
 The most basic reports simply list every security issue that needs to be addressed.
-Some scanners may provide detailed explanations and compare scan results with previous scans to track vulnerability management over time.
+Some scanners can provide detailed explanations and compare scan results with previous scans to track vulnerability management over time.

 Scheduling scans